williamnguyen-activecyber/okta.github.io/_source/_docs/api/resources/users.md

 The new user is able to log in with the assigned password immediately after activation.
 This flow is common when developing a custom user-registration experience.

-> Important: Don't generate or send a one-time activation token when activating users with an assigned password.
+> Important: Don&#8217;t generate or send a one-time activation token when activating users with an assigned password.
 Users should login with their assigned password.

 ##### Request Example
 {:.api .api-request .api-request-example}